Antor1155/ChromeExtension--youtube_time_stamp/README.md

 <br>
 <h1 align="center"> Instruction to add the extension : </h1>

-[ note: this extension only works on Chrome brower : desktop version .// Clone to give feedback and push any update you like to different branch than "main" ]
+[ note: this extension only works on Chrome brower : desktop version .// Clone to give feedback and push any update you like to contribute, different branch than "main" ]

 * Clone the git repo to your machine.